 I like to write.
-This website is an attempt to share some history directly with the public, instead of publishing in the obscure and strange world of academia.Many professors, such as in history, publish books (I have published three) But the reality is…hardly anyone reads them.
+This website is an attempt to share some history directly with the public, instead of publishing in the obscure and strange world of academe.Many professors, such as in history, publish books (I have published three) But the reality is…hardly anyone reads them.
 The vast majority of academic books are published on scholarly presses, many of which are ‘university presses’ associated with major universities.
 These books are almost exclusively published in hard cover, overpriced (in the range of $50-100), and sell overwhelmingly to university libraries.

 Truthfully, academic publishing is kind of a joke, especially when it comes to monographs (narrow academic books).
 A friend who is Managing Editor at a major university press recently told me that a narrow monograph, badly written (as is so often the case with academics) can expect to sell about 200 copies--180 of them to university libraries.
 Not many monographs get checked out from university libraries (and the numbers even there are in further and notable decline).

 "Our addiction to the internet is as harmful as any drug - and what passes for comment these days is often simply foul abuse.
 The focus on 'surfing' rather than proper reading has impoverished literature."

 Robert Fisk, Journalist and Author